 Diagnose And Treat Periodontal Disease In Plano

-Gum disease (also known as periodontal disease) is an inflammatory condition caused by plaque (Plaque is a sticky bacteria that continually forms on teeth) that effects gum tissue and can cause severe discomfort and other serious side effects such as tooth loss.
+Gum disease, also known as periodontal disease, is an inflammatory condition caused by plaque, which is a sticky bacterial film that continually forms on teeth.
+This disease affects gum tissue and can cause severe discomfort as well as serious side effects, such as tooth loss.

 Some of the signs that you may have gum disease at any stage are:

-We are committed to providing friendly and compassionate care to all of our patients, so if you have encountered any of these warning signs do not be afraid to let us know.
+We are committed to providing friendly and compassionate care to all of our patients, so if you have encountered any of the warning signs of gum disease, do not be afraid to let us know.
 Our patients that choose to receive periodontal care will feel healthier and more confident with treatment.
 Periodontal care reduces the risk of more serious diseases and increases the level of your oral health.

 Treating gum disease is important for both your mouth and your whole body!
-Give us a call today to learn more about diagnosing periodontal disease and gum disease treatment if you are near Frisco, Plano, or Allen, TX!
+Give us a call or text today to learn more about periodontal disease and gum disease treatment.
+We treat gum disease for patients all around Allen, Frisco, and Plano, TX!